call()

 =call@f("ca01.splx",9)

-Execute ca01.splx and return 90 while registering function cf() in the script file.
+Execute ca01.splx and return 90 while registering function cf() in the script file as global use.

 2